What is one difference between prokaryotic and eukaryotic cells? | Channels for Pearson+

 1

-Begin by understanding the basic definitions of prokaryotic and eukaryotic cells.
-Prokaryotic cells are simpler and lack membrane-bound organelles, while eukaryotic cells are more complex and contain membrane-bound organelles.
+Identify the key structural differences between prokaryotic and eukaryotic cells.
+Prokaryotic cells are generally simpler and smaller, while eukaryotic cells are more complex and larger.

-Identify the key structural difference between prokaryotic and eukaryotic cells.
-Prokaryotic cells do not have a nucleus; their genetic material is not enclosed within a membrane.
-Eukaryotic cells have a nucleus where their genetic material is enclosed.
+Understand that one of the most significant differences is the presence of a nucleus.
+Eukaryotic cells have a defined nucleus that houses their genetic material, whereas prokaryotic cells do not have a nucleus; their genetic material is located in a nucleoid region.

-Consider the size difference between the two types of cells.
-Generally, prokaryotic cells are smaller than eukaryotic cells.
+Recognize that prokaryotic cells lack membrane-bound organelles, such as mitochondria and the endoplasmic reticulum, which are present in eukaryotic cells.

-Examine the presence of organelles.
-Eukaryotic cells contain various membrane-bound organelles, such as mitochondria, endoplasmic reticulum, and Golgi apparatus, which are absent in prokaryotic cells.
+Note that the cytoskeleton in eukaryotic cells is more complex, providing structural support and facilitating cell movement, whereas prokaryotic cells have a simpler cytoskeletal structure.

-Review the options given in the problem and identify the correct statement based on the structural differences discussed.
-The correct answer is that prokaryotic cells lack a nucleus, while eukaryotic cells have a nucleus.
+Conclude that the correct difference is that prokaryotic cells lack a nucleus, while eukaryotic cells have a nucleus, which is a fundamental distinction between these two cell types.

 Watch next